-In most recent editions of the IBC and NFPA 101, the section that applies to mag-locks released by a sensor is called Access Controlled Egress Doors.
+In past editions of the IBC and NFPA 101, the section that applied to mag-locks released by a sensor was called Access Controlled Egress Doors.
 Because of this title, this section was sometimes misapplied to all doors with access control readers, even though those doors typically allow free egress without sensors or other release devices.
 In the 2015 IBC, the title of the section was changed to Sensor Release of Electrically Locked Egress Doors, to avoid this confusion.
+In the 2018 edition of NFPA 101, the section title was changed to Sensor-Release of Electrical Locking Systems.
 Mag-locks that are unlocked by door-mounted hardware are addressed by a different set of code requirements.

 When a mag-lock released by a sensor is used, the use group or occupancy type must be one where this application is allowed.
-In addition to the motion sensor which detects an approaching occupant, the lock must be unlocked by actuation of the fire alarm / sprinkler system (if present), loss of power, and a signal from a push button.
+In addition to the sensor which detects an approaching occupant, the lock must be unlocked by actuation of the fire alarm / sprinkler system (if present), loss of power, and a signal from a push button.
 The push button must unlock the lock for 30 seconds independent of the access control system, and must be located 40 inches to 48 inches vertically above the floor and within 5 feet of the door.
-Ready access must be provided to the push button, and it must be marked "Push to Exit."
+Ready access must be provided to the push button, and it must be marked "Push to Exit".
+Both of the model codes now require these systems to be listed to UL 294.